mrodalgaard/atom-expose/README.md

 # Atom Tabs Exposé

 Quick tab overview of open files.
-Similar to Mac OSX Exposé, Firefox Tab Group, Safari and Chrome Tab Overview, etc.
+Similar to Mac OSX Exposé / Mission Control, Firefox Tab Group, Safari and Chrome Tab Overview, etc.

-The overview layout tries to simulate your current themes tab style.
+The overview layout tries to simulate your current themes tab styling.
-The text editor preview is taken from [Minimap](https://github.com/atom-minimap/minimap) if present.
+The text editor preview is taken from [Minimap](https://github.com/atom-minimap/minimap) if present, else a suitable file icon is used.
-Shows file icons if the [file-icon package](https://github.com/DanBrooker/file-icons) is installed.
+Shows file icons in tabs if the [file-icon package](https://github.com/DanBrooker/file-icons) is installed.

 ![expose-package](/screenshots/preview.png)